Last Updated on Feb 3, 2022

 Why Can’t I Pause FaceTime in iOS?

 Let me remind you, Apple added Picture-in-Picture mode to iPhone and iPad, with the iOS 14 update.
 In other words, when you’re playing a YouTube Video or FaceTime-ing, and an urgent text pops up, what will you do?
 I presume, exiting the YouTube Video or FaceTime would be your choice, at the same time, you don’t want to close?
-That’s where PiP comes in the picture, with PiP mode; the iPhone lets you use the iPhone while continuing the streaming video.
+That’s where PiP comes into the picture, with PiP mode; the iPhone lets you use the iPhone while continuing the streaming video.

 The turning point is when the Picture-in-Picture mode is enabled, and you decide to switch between the app, the FaceTime won’t be paused, instead, it will appear in a small window we call them as a PiP mode.